Cerberus-Agency/midsouthcoatings/pages/testimonials.md

   order: 7
 ---

-#TESTIMONIALS:

-VISUAL:	“We have been very pleased in all our dealings with Kevin Mmahat and his company, MidSouth Coatings.
+# “We have been very pleased in all our dealings with Kevin Mmahat and his company, MidSouth Coatings.
 It's a smart product and well worth the cost.
 He is honest, works within the budget, and the results are stellar.
 The fact that Kevin is a local boy is another reason to do business with him.
 We can recommend him wholeheartedly.” ★★★★★ David Palmisano

 We’re proud of our efforts to provide quality application of the finest exterior home coating on the market today, COOLWALL® We appreciate all of the five-star Google reviews we have received, and we'd love to add yours to our site.
-Click here (https://www.google.com/search?q=mid+south+coatings#lrd=0x8620b05f48ba5765:0xf207a71d7568051b,1,,,) to leave your review.
+[Click here](https://www.google.com/search?q=mid+south+coatings#lrd=0x8620b05f48ba5765:0xf207a71d7568051b,1,,,) to leave your review.

 ★★★★★
 Harold D.